175+ Best Atlanta Holiday Christmas Events & Things to Do

 Lakeside fun is year-round at Lanier Islands in Buford!
 This beautiful resort 45 minutes north of Atlanta hosts a myriad of lakeside holiday activities.
 The resort’s most popular overnight package, the Ultimate Santa Package, is available in December.
 This overnight holiday experience includes deluxe accommodations at Legacy Lodge, entry into Magical Nights of Lights (a 7-mile driving tour of millions of twinkling lights), a bedtime holiday story with cookies and milk while being tucked in by Santa’s elf, breakfast with Santa, and a keepsake Christmas ornament.
 Other winter-themed packages, including packages with tickets to License to Chill Snow Island snow tube rides, are available through February.

 Christmas Royal Tea and Grand Yuletide Ball at The Earl Smith Strand Theatre.
 Princess Joy and Prince Goodtidings invite children to join them for a tea party, a performance from “The Nutcracker” and more.
 Dec.
-14-15 and 21-23.
+23.

 Cookies with Mrs. Claus at Barrington Hall.
 Help Mrs. Claus decorate cookies, listen to holiday stories, and write letters to Santa.
 Dec.
-21 and 23.
+23.

 Holiday Tea at American Girl.
 Bring your doll for a holiday menu of tea and treats, build-your-own hot chocolate and make a festive scarf for your doll.
 Dec.
 23-24, 26-27 and 30.